grufftech/Path-of-Exile-Macros/README.md

 - F5 = Party Invite the last person who PM'ed you.

-- Shift-F = Searches pwx.me for items like what you have.
+- S = Searches pwx.me for items like what you have.

 ## Chat Macros